How about a creamy spicy avocado spread on some crunchy crostini bites?

 Also, feel free to adjust the amount of added chili powder, you can add more if you like it hot.

 Please feel free to share your thoughts and ideas with us in the comment section further below!

 Subscribe & Get your freE

 - Juice of one small lime

-- 3 Tablespoons + 1 Tablespoon Olive Oil
+- 3 Tablespoons Olive Oil + 1 Tbs extra for toasting

 - Cut your avocado in half, discard the seed core and spoon all the fruit flesh into a mixer jar.
 Quickly add lime juice before the avocado turns brown.

 - Add seasoning: Salt, pepper and chili powder.
 Continue to add 3 Tablespoons of olive oil and 1 garlic pod.
 Blend the whole content to a smooth paste without any chunks.

 - Cut your bread into slices, drizzle the remaining 1 tablespoon Olive Oil equally on the top side of the bread.
 Place under griller until the bread is toasted brown.